mraath/marty-mix/content/Frangular/OE-513 Languaging.md

 - [ ] "{{movedAssets}} of the selected asset(s) will move to the new configuration group."
 - [ ] "{{currentConfigGroupName}} makes use of the Dynamic CAN peripheral which requires a Vehicle Identification Number to be entered.
 This can be entered on the Asset details page in Fleet Admin."
 - [ ] "The following assets were not moved as the VIN is not entered:"
+- [ ] Are you sure you want to reset x (amount) asset(s) configuration to that of the configuration group?

 ## HTML